koflerm/WebTechProject-Frontend/README.md

 This project can be found using the following link: https://webtec-frontend.herokuapp.com/ (The website might not immediately react as this is a free dyno hosted by heroku.com which means it has to spin up first if it has been idle).

+## Installation

+To run this application, execute 'npm install'.
+After that you can run a development server using 'ng serve' or 'npm run ng serve'.

 ## Source Code

 The source code can be found using the following link: https://github.com/koflerm/WebTechProject-Frontend.